What is axitinib (Inlyta®)?

 How axitinib is given

 You usually carry on taking axitinib for as long as it is working for you.
-Do not stop taking axitinib without talking to your doctor first.
+Do not stop taking axitinib without talking to your cancer team first.

 Taking axitinib tablets

 You take axitinib 2 times a day, about 12 hours apart.
-Swallow the tablets whole with a glass of water.
 You can take axitinib with or without food.
 Do not take axitinib with grapefruit or drink grapefruit juice, as it may increase the risk of side effects.

 Other things to remember about your tablets: